Finnish media usage is one of a kind

 Download guide

-The biggest factor that makes Finns different from their Nordic counterparts is suspiciousness, Kajantie claims; we generally take a little longer to trust new things and offers.
-One theory is that history plays a part in the way we make decisions to this day.
+The biggest factor that makes Finns different from their Nordic counterparts is suspiciousness.
+For us, it generally takes a little longer to trust new things and offers.
+Finns like to compare and hear recommendations.

 Build trust with localization